 - Involvement in setting out policies, guidelines, and recommendations

-- Information sharing on the state of art in rare disease research
+- Information sharing on the State-of-Play in rare diseases research

 - Skill and expertise sharing to advance translational, pre-clinical, and clinical research